usedtothink/translation-tracker/resources/design-document.md

 * Archive (soft-delete) translation cases

 #### Translation Clients
-* Create a new translation client (must be linked to a new translation case)
+* Create a new translation client
 * Retrieve translation client information
 * Retrieve a list of all translation clients, sorted alphabetically
 * Retrieve a list of all translation clients, sorted by most recent activity